 Any other project selected by FHWA

 Appropriate timing of VE studies will ensure that there is sufficient information to analyze during the Value Engineering Session and that accepted recommendations can be successfully implemented without impeding the overall project development schedule.
+Typically, this can be accomplished by scheduling a Value Engineering Workshop at the end of Stage I Detailed Design.
+Another beneficial time for a Value Engineering Workshop is during preliminary engineering, especially if determining the best alternative is problematic.

 The criteria used to determine if a project qualifies for Value Engineering can be found in ODOT’s Standard Procedure No. 414-001(SP), Design Value Engineering Standard Procedures.
 The Design Value Engineering Policy can be found in Policy No. 21-006(P).